-For stage three in our blog series, we’re going to take a deeper dive into stage 3 of the lead management process: optimizing and automating your prospect process flow.
+For stage three in our blog series, we’re going to take a deeper dive into an often-overlooked step: optimizing and automating your prospect process flow.
 (Missed a previous post?
 View all the lead management process stages here.)

 This is an important stage in the lead management process because, while it’s certainly possible to do everything manually, it’s much easier and more efficient to work using an automated system that integrates all of your technologies together:

 - You’re less likely to lose leads through the cracks

 - Prospects are more likely to have a positive experience.

 - Sales won’t have to remember to do as much updating in the CRM to keep leads moving through the pipeline or ensure the latest information on a particular prospect is in the right place when they need it

 - Marketing can oversee the process and make adjustments, providing greater ownership and line-of-sight to lead velocity

 It cannot be understated how important these last two bullets are: One of the most common challenges we’ve seen clients have is up-to-date records that both Sales and Marketing leverage on a daily basis.
 Any delays in updating can lead to slow response times or accidentally placing people into incorrect categories.

 Using automation to optimize your prospect process creates a defined flow for what happens to a lead upon acquisition.
 Marketing automation ensures that no lead is left behind, and it helps make sure the prospect/customer has a positive experience.